Program Information (online*)

 It’s a fact: a Doctor of Nursing Practice (DNP) from Pace University’s College of Health Professions provides the innovative learning opportunities you need to become a clinical leader in advanced nursing and primary health care.
 Our post-master’s program has been specially designed to allow you to accelerate your career trajectory while evolving your current practice.
 As you advance, you will forge lasting relationships with fellow students – all while building new knowledge under the supportive guidance of mentors and faculty alike.
-Our program also provides students with several opportunities, such as:

 - Completing an evidence-based clinical practice improvement DNP project under the mentorship of a DNP program faculty member